Table of Contents:

 This is just one example of the many ways in which the desire for privacy influences our daily lives.
 As we’ll elaborate on throughout this article, privacy is more than a social construct —it is a key component of the human experience.
-We all have thoughts, memories, and aspects of our lives that we choose not to let everyone see.
+We all have thoughts, memories, and aspects of our private lives that we choose not to let everyone see.

-If you're reading this, chances are you highly value the right to privacy, perhaps considering it a basic human right.
+If you're reading this, chances are you highly value the right to privacy, perhaps considering it a basic or fundamental human right.
 However, you might not have thought deeply about the roots of this belief and why some might oppose it.
 You may also have never considered that privacy can be seen through the lens of philosophy, ethics, and legality.

 Let’s see what happens once we put on these different lenses.

 The New Secret: A framework to think about privacy and humans’ right to it

 Panther's co-Founder Anish Mohammed and philosopher Shaj Mohan deeply explored privacy in their 2011 article The New Secret.
 In the light of the previous year’s WikiLeaks scandals, the authors delved into how secrets are traditionally viewed, kept, and treated.

 The New Secret characterizes a secret as all information that one would like to keep from the knowledge of others, for whatever reason.
 A secret could range from your true feelings about your spouse's decoration taste to your credit history.
 In fact, secrets have a few fascinating properties of their own.

 Secrets have different structures and properties that cause quite unique social dynamics around them.
 These properties are that they have consequence, extractability, are weaponizable, and obey hierarchy.